JuliethAgbo/Marketing-Data-Analytics/README.md

 Total Dataset: 45,210 rows and 15 columns

 ## Data Analytics Methodology
- 1. Data Cleaning & Preprocessing:
-* Read the dataset using Pandas
-* Converted categorical variables into numerical form
-* Split the data into training and testing sets.
+ 1. Data Cleaning & Preprocessing involves Reading the dataset using Pandas, Converting categorical variables into numerical form, and Split the data into training and testing sets.
-2. Model Training
-Used GridsearchCV for hyperparameter tuning and used the decision tree classifier as the model estimator
+2. Model Training- Used GridsearchCV for hyperparameter tuning and used the decision tree classifier as the model estimator

-3. Evaluation Matrix
-  The evaluation matrix was created by using a Classification Report, and Confusion Matrix
+3. Evaluation Matrix - The evaluation matrix was created by using a Classification Report, and a Confusion Matrix

 ## Key findings & Result